-Bike specification will be similar to an adult's bicycle at the same price.
-So expect a micro adjust alloy seatpost, a cartridge bottom bracket, an alloy flat or riser bar, a threadless stem, brand name v brakes and a semi decent set of a wheels.
-They will have nobbly tyres, usually popular with children, but a set of semi slicks would be better suited for all round useage.
+Bike specification will be similar to an adult’s bicycle at the same price.
+So expect a micro-adjust alloy Seatpost, a cartridge bottom bracket, an alloy flat or riser bar, a threadless stem, brand name v brakes and a semi-decent set of wheels.
+They will have nobbly tyres, usually popular with children, but a set of semi-slicks would be better suited for all-round usage.

 Go with v brakes rather than disc brakes as they will be cheaper and easier to maintain(unless looking at cable operated disc brakes)